 The Canadian Dietetic Registration Examination (CDRE) is a national examination that tests the necessary knowledge, skill, attitude and judgment required to competently practice dietetics.
 The CDRE is a requirement for registration in all provinces except Quebec.

-Only applicants who have met the requirements for registration and have been approved to the Temporary Register of the College are eligible to register for the CDRE.
+Only applicants who have met the requirements for registration and have been approved to the Temporary Register of the College are eligible to schedule for the next sitting of the CDRE.
 For information on Requirements for Registration, click here.
 For information on applying to the College, click here.

 National examination committees comprised of provincial representatives set the CDRE.
 The Alliance of Canadian Dietetic Regulatory Bodies approves the examination blueprint as well as policies and procedures for administration of the examination, and monitors exam results.

 The CDRE is offered in May and November each year.
 The next sittings of the CDRE are: